drvptr/tgatool.c/README.md

    of .obj wavefront files and draw 3D models.

 ## DEPENDENCIES
-   -C compiler;
+   - C compiler;
-   -Standart C library.
+   - Standart C library.

 ## LIMITATIONS
-   -Writing to the color-maped type is not completed but
-    opening color-maped images is allowed;
+   - Writing to the color-maped type is not completed but opening color-maped images is allowed;
-   -Ignoring the byte order.
+   - Ignoring the byte order.
 Some pictures may open upside down.
-   -Everything is ultimately stored in a matrix of int's
-    thus, pictures with a color depth greater than 32 will lose quality.
+   - Everything is ultimately stored in a matrix of int's thus, pictures with a color depth greater than 32 will lose quality.
-   -Only original TGA format supported, no extension/developer zone.
+   - Only original TGA format supported, no extension/developer zone.